 - Movement inconsistency and lower accuracy

 If you are playing any shooter game, then aiming accuracy can be severely impacted by mouse acceleration.
-Since there is a direct correlation between the speed with which you move the mouse and the speed with which the camera moves, high-tension situations that require quick reactions will inevitably lead to your jerking the mouse with more force than usual and, in turn, likely missing your target.
+Since there is a direct correlation between the speed with which you move the mouse and the speed with which the camera moves, high-tension situations that need quick reactions will inevitably lead to your jerking the mouse with more force than usual and, in turn, likely missing your target.

 - Lack of muscle memory development